 Billy Comstock - Keyboards, Sax & Vocals

-Billy’s music was never just about notes — it was about feel.
-Raised in Rutland, Vermont, Billy balanced academics, athletics and music with ease, earning a football scholarship to the University of Vermont while studying both social welfare and music performance.
+Music has always been a big part of my life.
+Growing up in Rutland, Vermont, I was fortunate to be involved in academics, athletics and music, eventually earning a football scholarship to the University of Vermont while studying social welfare and music performance.

 Art Rothafel - Guitar & Vocals

-I was attending Berklee College of Music in 1972 when I was invited to join Billy's band, Satin and Steel.
+In 1972, while attending Berklee College of Music in Boston, I received a call that would shape much of my musical journey — an invitation to join Billy's band, Satin & Steel.

 Beginnings...